 27.8 oz

-While you will surely shoulder a number of extra backpacking accouterments with the Swift V, there is still a limit on how much weight it can handle comfortably – we suggest keeping loads below 35 lbs.
+While you will surely shoulder a number of extra backpacking accouterments with the Swift V, there is still a limit on how much weight it can handle comfortably – we suggest keeping loads below 35 pounds.
 Speaking of weight, as far as ultralight packs go, one with this much main compartment volume isn't ever going to be as light as smaller, more nimble packs.
-“Some of the features at that make the Swift V so comfortable are also what make it just a little heavier than other packs,” notes our tester.
+“Some of the features that make the Swift V so comfortable are also what make it just a little heavier than other packs,” notes our tester.
 If you're concerned about minimizing pack weight while maximizing carrying capacity, check out the REI Co-op Flash Air 50.
 But in our opinion, the Swift V is the perfect pack when you're the one “lucky” enough to haul you and your partner's favorite two-person tent, or you need to bring along a bulkier, 0-degree sleeping bag for a chilly night in the alpine.
 It is an amazingly comfortable, do-it-all pack for long carries.

 SPECIFICATIONS